What Steve Eats

 I also thought about the spices she would use.
 She didn't cook with many fresh herbs, and my grandfather wasn't an adventurous eater.
 Yet I remember a bottle of Mrs. Dash seasoning often being on the table.

 I looked up what's in that blend, as I can't say I've ever bought it.
-It's a combination of a long list of herbs and spices, and I chose a variety from my spice drawer to try and replicate the flavor.
+It's a combination of a long list of herbs and spices, and I chose a variety from my spice drawer to try to replicate the flavor.
 It adds a complex earthiness to the soup with just a hint of heat from the cayenne.
 You may have most of these already in your spice collection.
-If not, just use those you do have.
+If not, use those you do have.
 Or if you have a favorite all-purpose seasoning, that will also do the trick.

 🥕 Key Ingredients